 Two examples come directly out of the headlines.

 God’s grace works in mysterious ways.
-Love may be measured most often by our relationship to a person; or a more significant mission like in the military; sometimes a great sense of purpose, I’m thinking of medical personnel who bring healing to children in war-torn towns in Syria.
+Love may be measured most often by our relationship to a person; or a more critical mission like in the military; sometimes, a great sense of purpose, I’m thinking of medical personnel who bring healing to children in war-torn towns in Syria.